May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 The history of Yule can be traced back to the ancient Germanic peoples, who celebrated a festival known as Yule or Jul around the time of the winter solstice.
 The festival was a time of feasting, drinking, and gift-giving, and was associated with the rebirth of the sun and the return of the light.

-In the Norse tradition, Yule was celebrated for 12 days and nights, beginning on the night of the winter solstice.
-During this time, the Norse people would light fires and candles to symbolize the return of the sun, and would feast and drink to honor the gods and goddesses of the Norse pantheon.
+In the Norse tradition, Yule was celebrated for 12 days and nights (Yuletide) beginning on the night of the Winter Solstice.
+During this time, the Norse people would light fires and candles to symbolize the return of the sun, and would feast and drink to honor the Gods and Goddesses of the Norse pantheon.

 As Christianity spread throughout Europe, many Yule traditions were adapted and incorporated into Christmas celebrations.
 The Yule log, for example, became the Christmas log, and gift-giving became a central part of the Christmas holiday.